 Long Island Woman Charged With Using Bitcoin To Launder Money To Support ISIS

-A woman in Long Island, N.Y., has been arrested and charged with using Bitcoin to transfer more than $85,000 in stolen funds to support the Islamic State.
+Authorities say a woman on Long Island, N.Y., stole and transferred more than $85,000 to support the Islamic State, using Bitcoin and other cryptocurrencies.

 Zoobia Shahnaz, 27, is charged with bank fraud, conspiracy to commit money laundering and three counts of money laundering, according to a statement from the Department of Justice.
 She pleaded not guilty on Thursday in U.S. District Court in Central Islip, N.Y.